Kong/lua-resty-websocket-proxy/README.md

 # TODO

 - [ ] Limits on fragmented messages buffering (number of frames/payload size)
-- [ ] Callbacks on frames (in which users can execute arbitrary code)
 - [ ] Performance/latency analysis
 - [ ] Peer review